Phase 1/2 Study of VS-7375 with Drug Combination in Patients with Advanced KRAS G12D‑Mutated Solid Tumors

 Trial locations

-Gemcitabine is a chemotherapy medicine that is given through an IV infusion.
-It works by interfering with the DNA of cancer cells, which can slow or stop their growth.
+Gemcitabine is a chemotherapy drug given through a vein as an infusion.
+It works by stopping cancer cells from making DNA, which can slow or stop tumor growth.
 In the trial it is used together with other drugs for patients with pancreatic cancer.

-Pembrolizumab (brand name Keytruda) is an immunotherapy drug that is given by IV infusion.
-It helps the body’s own immune system recognize and attack cancer cells.
-In this study it is combined with other chemotherapy drugs for patients with lung cancer.
+Pembrolizumab (marketed as Keytruda) is an immunotherapy that is given by intravenous infusion.
+It helps the body’s immune system recognize and attack cancer cells.
+The study combines it with other treatments to see if it improves outcomes for lung cancer patients.

-Carboplatin is a chemotherapy drug given by IV infusion.
-It damages the DNA of cancer cells, which can lead to cell death.
-The trial includes carboplatin as part of a combination regimen with VS-7375, pembrolizumab and pemetrexed for lung cancer patients.
+Carboplatin is a platinum‑based chemotherapy given by IV infusion.
+It damages the DNA of cancer cells, which can cause them to die.
+In the trial it is combined with VS-7375, pembrolizumab, and pemetrexed for untreated metastatic lung cancer.

 Investigated diseases: